Zaggen/bakeIn/README.md

 Player = bakeIn gameCharacter, killable
   ['~lvlUp'],
   ['kill'],
-  # If you add a constructor method here, bakeIn will return an object with a "new" factory method,
+  # If you add a constructor method here, bakeIn will return constructor function.
-  # that will create instances and call that constructor each time is called.
+  # If any other object has a constructor, it'll be saved in the @_super obj (only the last one is saved) and you
+  # can called just like any other super method, but you must provide the context as its first argument.
   constructor: (playerName)->
     @msg = "#{playerName} is ready to kill some goblins!"
   sayMsg: ->